Staglands

 Sunday9:30 am – 5:00 pm.

-Tucked away deep in the Akatarawa Valley, Staglands is a serene wildlife reserve with a focus on encouraging each visitor to nurture a genuine connection to and appreciation for nature.
+Tucked away deep in the Akatarawa Valley, Staglands is a serene wildlife reserve that focuses on encouraging each visitor to nurture a genuine connection to and appreciation for nature.

 The sprawling reserve covers a 25-acre swathe of bush and farmland that has been meticulously crafted into homes for a range of native and endangered species.
 Having the diverse zones connected by strategically formed pathways means getting around the reserve is a breeze for the whole family.
-Start off by exploring the wetlands, housing families of teal, swans, and ducks, before greeting the horses and kunekune pigs at the stables.
+Start by exploring the wetlands, the habitat of families of swans, teal and other ducks, before greeting the horses and kunekune pigs at the stables.
 Next up, enjoy an intimate walk through the kea aviary and trout pond, before you encounter the toetoe aviary – with its array of brilliantly coloured birds – and also the whio aviary, where you can spot this endangered endemic duck.

 Words by John Son & Photography by Anna Briggs